openstack/cinder/doc/source/contributor/replication.rst

 Since the driver is reporting the ``replication_enabled`` key, we just need to require it for replication volume types adding ``replication_enabled='<is>
-True``` and also specifying it for all non replicated volume types ``replication_enabled='<is> False'``.
+True'`` and also specifying it for all non replicated volume types ``replication_enabled='<is> False'``.

 It's up to the driver to parse the volume type info on create and set things up